 Program to reverse an array using the for loop

-Let's create a program to reverse the elements of the array using for loop in C++.
+Let's develop a program in C++ to invert the elements of an array by employing a for loop.

 Program1.cpp